awhit012/intro-to-bootstrap/README.md

 * [Vogue](https://www.vogue.mx/?international)
 * [Lyft](https://www.lyft.com/)

-## Including Bootstrap with HTML
+## Including Bootstrap CSS with HTML
-* To use Bootstrap, we need to include Bootstrap's CSS library, optional Javascript libraries (+ or - an optional Bootstrap-Theme CSS file).
+* To use Bootstrap CSS, we need to include Bootstrap's CSS library
-* We also need to include jQuery, as Bootstrap's JS plug-ins depend on it.
 * There are a few different ways to accomplish this, listed below.
-In this class, we'll keep it simple and stick with the CDN.
+In this class, we'll keep it simple and stick with the [CDN]((https://stackpath.bootstrapcdn.com/bootstrap/4.3.1/css/bootstrap.min.css)).

-1. CDN (Content Delivery Network - someone else hosts the library/framework and you access it via a URL):  [http://getbootstrap.com/getting-started/#download-cdn](http://getbootstrap.com/getting-started/#download-cdn).
-Where do we include these in our HTML file?
-2. Download the actual CSS and JS files and link to them on your local computer - better for offline/local development

 ## Responsive Grid System
 * Columns are written in the following format as a class attribute: `col-(breakpoint)-(offset)`